Manga Erotics F

 Manga Erotics F (マンガ・エロティクス・エフ, Manga Erotikusu Efu) was a bimonthly manga magazine by Ohta Publishing.
 It was first published as a monthly magazine on January 1, 2001, and switched to bimonthly in May 2002, releasing on the seventh of odd months.
 It ceased publication on July 8, 2014, with volume 88.

 The manga magazine was created as a merger of two former magazines by Ohta Publishing, the monthly Manga Erotics and the seasonal Manga F. Manga artist Naoki Yamamoto had a supervisory role in the publication of the magazine, to which he also contributed some works.
-Unlike what its title may suggest, works lacking direct sexual expression were also included.

 The magazine was considered "underground" and published "artsy sex comics," according to Jason Thompson.
+Kentarō Mizumoto sees the influence of the New Wave movement on Manga Erotics F. Unlike what its title may suggest, works lacking direct sexual expression were also included.